Most people don’t think they need to optimize WordPress performance when they start. Everything seems pretty snappy at

 Large Images Slow Down Your WordPress Performance

-Image size is really a paradox for me on my photography site.
-On one hand, I want people to see my photos as big, beautiful, and with great resolution.
+Image size is a paradox for me on my photography site.
+On the one hand, I want people to see my photos as big, beautiful, and with great resolution.

 On the other hand, those big, beautiful images can take up 12 MB of space.
 That makes for a very long download.